oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

    the `minv` and `maxv` type options constrain the *values* an instance of that type may hold.
 Specifically, when applied to:
-   - An Integer type, the `minv` and `maxv` type options constrain the values an instance of that type may hold.
+   - An Integer type, the `minv` and `maxv` type options constrain the numeric values an instance of that type may hold.
    - A String type, the `minv` and `maxv` type options constrain the number of characters in the string.
    - A Binary type, the `minv` and `maxv` type options constrain the